-Generally speaking, each of your AdWords search campaigns is going to fall into one the following five categories: research, branded, competitor, high intent, and top performers.
+Generally speaking, each of your Google Ads search campaigns is going to fall into one the following five categories: research, branded, competitor, high intent, and top performers.
 Each of these designations is malleable; a few are downright fluid.

 Logic dictates that the majority of your budget should be funneled to your top-performing keywords, but what to do with the rest?

 More often than not, someone new to paid search is going to build campaigns targeting top of funnel terms.
 An entrepreneurial yet woefully under-informed personal injury lawyer, for example, will bid on “personal injury lawyer.”
 Makes sense, right?

 Unfortunately, in most industries these types of keywords cost an arm and a leg.
 For the term above, Google recommends a bid of just over $97.
 And that’s per click.
 Yikes.
 Obviously I chose this keyword to make a point.
 Is your vertical rife with sky-high CPCs?
 Maybe.
 But the biggest issue with these kinds of keywords isn’t even cost: it’s intent.

 To illustrate, let’s pretend we’re a scrappy upstart in the highly competitive business card industry.
 Take a look at these search terms:

 Obviously “business cards” has the most average monthly searches.
 But consider the searchers themselves: Wantrepreneurs who’ll never complete an order.
 The occasional tween in Cincinnati or Fayetteville working on a project.
 At a suggested $8.75 per click, I’ll pass.
 I’d rather spend that $8 on search queries that convey intent (like “buy business cards” or the slightly pricier but more commercial “order business cards”).